cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

 ## Enabling New Repositories after Installation

-If you choose initially to allow Cirrus CI to access all of your repositories, simply push a `.cirrus.yml` to start building your repository on Cirrus CI.
+If you choose initially to allow Cirrus CI to access all of your repositories, all you need to do is push a `.cirrus.yml` to start building your repository on Cirrus CI.

-If you choose initially to allow Cirrus CI to access only particular repositories, then first add your new repository to the list of repositories Cirrus CI has access to via [this page](https://github.com/apps/cirrus-ci/installations/new) and then push a `.cirrus.yml` to start building on Cirrus CI.
+If you only allowed Cirrus CI to access certain repositories, then add your new repository to the list of repositories Cirrus CI has access to via [this page](https://github.com/apps/cirrus-ci/installations/new), then push a `.cirrus.yml` to start building on Cirrus CI.